-California Penal Code 490.2 PC defines petty theft as stealing up to $950 worth of money, property, or labor.
-A misdemeanor, petty theft is punishable by up to one year in jail and/or up to $1,000 in fines.
+California Penal Code § 490.2 PC defines petty theft as stealing up to $950 worth of money, property, or labor.
+As a misdemeanor, petty theft is punishable by up to one year in jail and/or up to $1,000 in fines.

 The full text of the statute reads as follows: